Is your website up and running or are you about to launch it?

 The main reason hackers want to access your website is to hijack your website traffic, by adding code that links back to their own websites.
 Read through my blog post Website security for WordPress and check out our website maintenance packages to help keep your website secure.

 2. SPAM PREVENTION.
-If you have a blog or allow comments on your pages, products etc then you need to have a good Antispam plugin.
+If you have a contact form, a blog or allow comments on your pages, products etc then you need to have a good Antispam plugin.
 This is to prevent random spam comments.

 Some businesses try to divert your website traffic to their pages, so they might add a comment like “Great post, check out…….”
 And they then link it back to their website.
 This is called black hat SEO and can lower your search rankings as well by having links to non-suitable websites.

 Using an anti-spam plugin adds a hidden field that will recognise if the comment is from a real-life person or a bot and filters out bad bot comments.
 I recommend any WordPress users use Akismet or anti-spam by Webvitaly plugins.

 3. SEARCH ENGINE OPTIMIZATION.
 It’s all good to create a website or have one created for you, however, if it’s not optimized for search engines you will never rank in the first few searches for your keywords.
 For WordPress users, I recommend the Yoast SEO plugin.
 Also make sure your website is linked to google search console.
 Once this is done your website will then be submitted to Google.
 You can do this through the Bing search engine tool as well.

 4. WEBSITE ANALYTICS.
 To help improve your website sales you need to monitor your website visitors.
 This can be achieved through setting up a google analytics account and linking it to your website.
 For WordPress users, I recommend Google Analytics for WordPress by Monster Insights so you can monitor your visitors from your website dashboard.